Fast And Delicious Mashed Potatoes Recipe

 What’s the best liquid for mashed potatoes?

 Whole milk is the baseline.
-Use half-and-half or heavy cream if you want a more decadent mashed potatoes dish.
+Use half-and-half or heavy cream for a more decadent mashed potato dish.

 What seasonings are good in mashed potatoes?